crowdbotics/modules/modules/django-hubspot/django_hubspot/hubspot/README.md

 1. SignIn to the [HubSpot](https://www.hubspot.com/).
 2. Create a [developer account](https://developers.hubspot.com/) on HubSpot.
 3. You will be asked to complete a few steps by entering your details.
-4. Once the account is created user will be move to create app page.
+4. Once the account is created you will be redirected to the app creation page.
 5. Add the App Name and Description and click the `Auth` tab.
 6. Copy the `Client ID` and `Client Secret` and `Install URL (OAuth)`, save them for later use.
 7. Add the redirect url and select all the related scopes for your app.